Steps involved in creating Appium Tests for an Android App:

 Step by step procedure involved in the creation of Appium tests for an Android App is explained precisely for your easy understanding.

 Snapshots of each step are available for your reference along with few video tutorials.
-And this tutorial is a part of our Appium Studio hands-on training series.
+And this tutorial is a part of our Appium Studio tutorial series.

 VIDEOS: Here are few Video Tutorials

 What You Will Learn:

 To connect to an Android device, follow the instructions here:

 Open the device by double-clicking it once it is added or single-clicking it and selecting “Open.”